WARNING: CONTAINS SPOILERS FOR TOWERS OF MIDNIGHT

 An Eye on a Balance Scale

 Mat, placing his own left eye on a balance scale.Fulfilled.
 Mat gave up an eye to the Eelfinn as payment for Moiraine’s release.
-This ties in with several other visions, and possibly the "to give up half the light of the world to save the world" prophecy of the Aelfinn.
-Mat has a lot of links with the Norse god Odin – among them ravens, his hat, and his spear - and Odin lost an eye.
+This ties in with several other visions, and the "to give up half the light of the world to save the world" prophecy of the Aelfinn.
+Mat has a lot of links with the Norse god Odin—among them ravens, his hat, and his spear—and Odin lost an eye.

 Hanging By A Limb

 Mat, hanging by his neck from a tree limb.Mat was hung from the Tree of Life in Rhuidean, fulfilling this.
-Of course he was hanging from his ashandarei, not the actual tree.
+Of course, he was hanging from his ashandarei in the tree, not a tree branch.
 As above, it also links to Odin who was hung from a tree to gain wisdom.

 The Seanchan